paritytech/frontier-parachain-template/docs/zombienet.md

 ## Setting up Zombienet config:

-You may use a reference implementation from the folder `zombienet-config` or make your own.
-We provide a simple configuration for you called [zombienet-config.toml](../zombienet-config.toml) which spins up two validators for the relay chain, and one collator for your parachain to get you quickly upto speed.
+You may use the provided reference implementation from the repository or make your own.
+We provide a simple configuration for you [zombienet-config.toml](../zombienet-config.toml) which spins up two validators for the relay chain, and one collator for your parachain to get you quickly upto speed.

-⚠️ Take note: the path of the polkadot executable used there is `../bin/polkadot` which means you need to have a folder called `bin` outside the repository directory which contains your compiled polkadot binary which must be named as `polkadot`.
-Also please take care to compile the correct version of `polkadot` when testing out on your machine.
-You can do so by cloning `polkadot` and then checking out the appropriate branch that corresponds to the substrate/cumulus version used to build the template.
+⚠️ Note: The path of the polkadot executable used there is `./bin/polkadot` which means you need to have a folder called `bin` inside the repository directory which contains your compiled polkadot binary named as `polkadot`.
+In addition to that since version 1.1.0, you will also need to place the `polkadot-execute-worker` and the `polkadot-prepare-worker` binaries to be inside `bin`.
+As a user you don't need to interact with these but these are required to start up the main relay chain `polkadot` software.
+You can find all three [here](https://github.com/paritytech/polkadot-sdk/releases)